Filiberto di Savoia-Genova, Duca di Genova1

 Captain Hon.
 Ralph Frederick Vane was born on 8 June 1891.1 He was the son of Henry de Vere Vane, 9th Baron Barnard of Barnard's Castle and Lady Catherine Sarah Cecil.1 He married Kathleen Airini Mair, daughter of Captain Gilbert Mair and Eleanor Katherine Sperrey, on 5 June 1917.1 He died on 6 June 1928 at age 36, without issue.1

-Captain Hon.
-Ralph Frederick Vane graduated from Cambridge University with the degree of Bachelor of Arts (B.A.).1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He gained the rank of Captain in the service of the Durham Light Infantry.1
+He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bachelor of Arts (B.A.)1 He gained the rank of Captain in the Durham Light Infantry.1

 Citations